Maui in a Nutshell

 A trip to Maui is never complete until you get to enjoy the world class beaches.
 The beaches of Maui are pristine, elegant, and exotic.
 You can’t get more exotic than Kaihalulu Beach, commonly known as Red Sand Beach.
 Getting to the beach is half the adventure as you have to ‘scale’ a cliff to get there.

 Another stunning beach in the same area is Honokalani Beach.
 A.k.a. the black sand beach at Wai’anapanapa State Park.
 You can read all about these beaches and other adventures with these guides.

-One of the most magical experiences you can have on Maui is witness the humpback whales in action.
+One of the best tours on Maui most magical experiences you can have is to witness the humpback whales in action.
 If this is a MUST experience for your Maui vacation then plan your visit for January to March, peak whale season.

 Every year the humpback whales migrate from the icy waters of Alaska to the warm Hawaiian waters to give birth and teach their young.
 A great way to experience the whales breaching is on a whale watch tour.
 Learn all about the humpback whales and what these majestic animals ‘flop’ around.